Real-Artisan/statera/Readme.md

     Reduces the manual effort required to manage resource allocation.

 With Statera, you can focus on higher-level tasks, knowing that your cluster is running efficiently and effectively.

+### Docker Image
+You can find the Docker image for Statera on Docker Hub: [realartisan/statera](https://hub.docker.com/r/realartisan/statera)